ryanpizzuto/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 * [!UICONTROL Experimentation Experiment]
 * [!UICONTROL Experimentation Variant]

-In your data view that contains experimentation data, pick two dimension, one with the experimentation data and one with the variant data.
+In your data view that contains experimentation data, pick two dimensions, one with the experimentation data and one with the variant data.
 Then label those dimensions with the **[!UICONTROL Experimentation Experiment]** and the **[!UICONTROL Experimentation Variant]** labels.

 ![Context label options for Experimentation and Experimentation Variant.](assets/context-label.png)